mbradac/remote_control/README.md

 main.py` If you run command on remote computer (e.g. over ssh) remember to set `DISPLAY` variable for expected results, e.g. `DISPLAY=:0 pipenv run python main.py`.
+If running server on Raspberry Pi you can encounter error message `No module 'websockets'`.
+Error can be fixed by running `pipenv install --skip-lock`.
+You can read more about similar problem here: https://github.com/pypa/pipenv/issues/1191.

 ## Client
 Client app uses react native framework.
 You can build it and run it on your